xingchaozh/order_process/README.md

                 }
             ]

-### What will happen if error occurs during processing?
+### What kind of action the System will take when error occurs during processing?
 > The order should be marked as fail and rollback the steps.
 > For example, the following order failed during "Post-Processing" step, all the steps performed before would be revoked.